rmjordas/awesome-vue/content/components-and-libraries/ui-components.md

 - [vue2-form-loading](https://github.com/hussam-m/vue2-form-loading) - A VueJS directive can be used with forms in order to disable submit button while the next page is loading
 - [vue-element-loading](https://github.com/biigpongsatorn/vue-element-loading) - ⏳ Loading inside a container or full screen for Vue.js
 - [tb-skeleton](https://github.com/anthinkingcoder/tb-skeleton) - A skeleton screen loading for Vue.js
+- [vue-spinners](https://github.com/Saeris/vue-spinners) - 💫 A collection of loading spinner components for Vuejs

 ### Progress Bar